SegFaultMaker/shelby/README.md

 # 🐚 shelby: ELF to Shellcode Converter
-A small, efficient utility to extract bytecode from ELF executables and transform it into ready-to-use shellcode.
+A small, efficient utility to extract bytecode from ELF executables and transform it into ready-to-use shellcode for x64 binaries.